stefanknegt/UnsupervisedLanguageLearning/README.md

 ## Instructions for running the code of Lab3
 ### Training the skipgram model
 The skipgram model can be trained by running the train_skipgram.py file.
 This generates a .bin model file which can be used in combination with the Gensim package.

+### Testing the models using SentEval
+Open the iPython notebooks and run them to obtain the results and save them using pickle.
+In order to use the word probabilities, you can use the get_word_probabilities function defined in the skipgram notebook.
+This will store a pickle file on your disk with all the probabilities.
+We assume that the hansards and SentEval folders are in the same directory as the notebook.